Are you looking for the best 3 days in Mexico City itinerary? Look no further!

 She suffered two disabilities as a child, which turned her to painting, and the museum is an interesting reflection on her philosophy and ideas.
 You can also learn about her complex relationship with Diego Rivera and how she was a feminist icon.

 It’s not huge, so it will probably only take you an hour to go around.

 Leon Trotsky’s House

-Not far from Frida Kahlo’s joint is Leon Trotsky’s house (yes, they did used to hang around together back in the day – and even had a secret love affair!).
+Not far from Frida Kahlo’s joint is Leon Trotsky’s house (yes, they did hang around together back in the day – and even had a secret love affair!).

 After your tour, head back to the city centre, either by Uber or the reverse metro route I’ve mentioned above.

 You’ve got to get up really early tomorrow if you want to stick religiously to my Mexico City itinerary (which you don’t have to, of course – it’s highly recommended though ;)) so treat yourself to just the one beverage tonight.

 A great novelty place to enjoy a drink in is one of Mexico City’s speakeasies.